tc39/proposal-record-tuple/tutorial/en.md

 We're not getting what we expect because the order of properties matters in JSON serialization.

-## Coumpounding values into another value with tuples
+## Compounding values into another value with tuples

 Fortunately we can solve those issues with Records and Tuples.
 Like strings, we can concatenate together some values and use them to do a bunch of things such as comparing their equality together but also using them to lookup keys.
 Back to our example but with tuples: